Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $3.99 per month / $29.99 per year

 Reddit can be a terrible place, but it’s also a great spot for tattoos, tattoo ideas, tattoo designs, and fellow tattoo fans.
 There are a few good and popular subreddits, including Tattoo, Tattoos, and Tattoo Designs.
 Sometimes questions go unanswered for a while, especially if the request is difficult.
-However, you can find a bunch excellent ideas there.
+However, you can find a bunch of excellent ideas there.
 The Reddit app is decent, but there are third-party options if you want to go that route.
 You can also pick up Reddit Gold and remove ads for the prices listed above.

 See also: The best Reddit apps for Android